AurinaBMH/GWAS_drugs/README.md

 ### Data files

 Raw data files required for this project are hosted on [this CloudStor repository](https://cloudstor.aarnet.edu.au/plus/s/MjzVh95NbO3Sux4).
 Enrichment analysis results and associated files are hosted on [this CloudStor repository](https://cloudstor.aarnet.edu.au/plus/s/1L3AJSlIqxgAzaF).
-To perform all analyses and process the data from raw files, please download and place `data` and `enrichment_2022` folders in the root directory (19.3 GB when unzipped).
-GWAS summary statistics data for ADHD is not included here yet and will be uploaded upon the publication of the original article by Demontis et al. (2022).
+To perform all analyses and process the data from raw files, please download and place `data` and `enrichment_2024` folders in the root directory (19.3 GB when unzipped).
 If you would like to process all data, please follow the instructions in the data **"Data processing"** section.
 If you would like only to reproduce figures presented in the manuscript, please download pre-processed data from [this CloudStor repository](https://cloudstor.aarnet.edu.au/plus/s/a3byrTft99HEyr2) as well as the enrichment analysis results from [this CloudStor repository](https://cloudstor.aarnet.edu.au/plus/s/1L3AJSlIqxgAzaF), unzip and place the `DataOutput_2022` (780.8 MB when unzipped) and `enrichment_2022` folders in the root directory.
 This will allow to work with processed data and reproduce the figures immediately (data processing from raw files takes several days).